hattan/devops_openhack_utils/github_repo_setup/README.md

 This script will perform the following actions:

-* Clone Azure-Samples/openhack-devops-team to a folder caled devops-oh (in the same path as the script iteself)
+* Clone Azure-Samples/openhack-devops-team to a folder caled devops-oh (in the same path as the script itself)
 * Fetch and pull all branches in the repo.
 * Change the remote url to your new repo.
 * Push all branches to new repo.